 Thermal Management Technology Options for Two-Phase Heat Transfer

 - Spot Cooling Heat Pipes can provide low thermal resistance paths between critical electronic components and heat sinks.

 - HiK™ or high conductivity plates with embedded heat pipes can provide highly effective heat spreading or heat transport at a low mass and price point.

 - Vapor chambers can act as flux transformers, spreading the thermal load out in two dimensions.
 They are used when temperature uniformity is necessary.

-Table 1 summarizes each of the technologies, evaluating effective densities, spreading, effective thermal conductivity, maximum heat flux, minimum thickness, maximum height, and relative cost.
-The information used to derive the table is discussed in the links above.
-Note that the table progresses from least to most expensive.
-In general, two phase heat transfer devices weigh more than aluminum or encapsulated conduction cards, but have higher effective thermal conductivity.
+The table below summarizes each of the thermal management technologies shown above, evaluating effective densities, spreading, effective thermal conductivity, maximum heat flux, minimum thickness, maximum height, and relative cost.
+Use this table to determine which cooling method is best suited for your project specifications or contact ACT for help in determining which solution will be best.
+In general, two-phase heat transfer devices weigh more than aluminum or encapsulated conduction cards, but have higher effective thermal conductivity.
 As a result, they have higher specific thermal conductivity.